paul-hammant/tbd/content/monorepos/index.md

 Or you could "hack it" and rewrite your pom.xml files after every expansion or contraction{{< ext url="http://paulhammant.com/2017/01/27/maven-in-a-google-style-monorepo/" >}}.

-## If you decide you do not want to do a monorepo
+## If you decide you do multiple repos instead of a monorepo

-Then repository separation should be **no more fine grained** than things that have separate deployment cadence.
+In this case, the repository separation should be no more fine grained than the applications and services which have separate deployment cadences.

-With micro services you traditionally get exactly that: a deployable micro service in its own repository.
-There is no reason why hundreds of microservices could not be in the same monorepo, but the microservices community has promoted the one repo per microservice for a while now.
+Traditionally, when using microservices the result is exactly that case: a deployable microservice in its own repository.
+There is no reason why hundreds of microservices could not be in the same monorepo, but one repo per microservice is conventional with the microservices community.

+That said, Googlers have made Android Repo{{< ext url="https://source.android.com/setup/develop/repo" >}} to deliver the best of both worlds.
+This technology works with Gerrit for code review.
+And there's a fork of that called Git-Repo{{< ext url="https://github.com/wavecomp/git-repo" >}}, that has additional Git workflow features.

+Lastly, Microsoft in their movement away from legacy VCS choices and branching models, have made VFS For Git{{< ext url="https://github.com/microsoft/VFSForGit" >}} which purports to solve many of the same scale problems of Git.

 # References elsewhere